DIY Hexagon Wall Planter

 Next (not pictured), we cut an angle into the sides of each 3.5″ piece.
 Set your saw to 30 degrees, and cut each side of the wood so that the angles both go inwards (see photos below).
 The outside (long side) of each piece should remain 3.5″ long.

-Here’s what the hexagon looks like all layed out, with the hole cut out for the planter jar.
+Here’s what the hexagon looks like all laid out, with the hole cut out for the planter jar:

-Next, you want to cut your plywood piece so that it fits on top perfectly.
-My husband inlayed our front piece (because he’s crazy talented like that), but if I was doing this on my own, I would’ve traced the box, and nailed a piece directly to the front of the hexagon.
+Next, you want to cut your plywood piece so that it fits perfectly on top.
+My husband inlaid our front piece (because he’s crazy talented like that), but if I were doing this on my own, I would’ve traced the box and nailed a piece directly to the front of the hexagon.

-Next, put wood glue between each joint, then temporary use nails to hold the wood pieces in place until the glue dries.
-I used 1″ brad nails.
+Next, put wood glue between each joint and then use nails to hold the wood pieces in place temporarily until the glue dries.
+I would recommend using 1″ brad nails.

-Since the jar can’t float in mid-air, we cut a box out from our 2×4 to fit just underneath the jar.
-Then we cut a piece of wood to back the planter box so that we would have something to attach our wall hanger.
+Since the jar can’t float in mid-air, we cut a box out from our 2 x 4 to fit just underneath the jar.
+Then, we cut a piece of wood to back the planter box so that we would have something to attach our wall hanger.
 This piece is made to fit your box (ours was 3/8″ thick x 2 3/4″ wide).

-Next, putty EVERYTHING. you don’t want any empty spaces.
-When the putty dries, sand everything down so that you like the finish.
-Then stain your boxes with your colour of choice :) These can sit up on the counter, but if you want them to hang on the wall, you have to add the hanging hardward last.
+Next, putty EVERYTHING.
+You don’t want any empty spaces in your planter.
+When the putty dries, sand everything down so that you get a nice finish.
+Then, stain your boxes with your colour of choice :) The planters can be placed on a counter, table, or window sill or they can be hung on the wall.
+If you want to hang yours on the wall, your last step will be to add the hanging hardware.

 This project went SO quickly from start to finish.
-A couple of evenings in the garage and 3 boxes were done!
+The steps were so simple, that it only took a couple of evenings in the garage to create three boxes!
 I love, love, LOVE how they turned out!

 Here are my hexagon wall planters, hanging in my home :)

-I hope you liked my 2×4 project!!
-For more great wooden “welcome-to-your-new-home” gifts, Click on the photos of the amazing projects below!
+I hope you liked my 2 x 4 project!!
+For more great wooden “welcome-to-your-new-home” gifts, click on the photos of the amazing projects below!